 This article has explained why multi-project management ranks among the more difficult disciplines.
 And why this can have consequences for everyday project management.

-You have also learned about 7 important success criteria which could help you to master the challenges of multi-project environments:
+You have also learned about 7 success factors for multi-project management which could help you master the challenges of multi-project environments:

-- Stay on top of many parallel projects with central project lists, reports, and overviews.
+- Success factor 1: Stay on top of many parallel projects with central project lists, reports, and overviews.

-- Use your PMO for standards, processes and methods to increase project success.
+- Success factor 2: Use your PMO for standards, processes and methods to increase project success.

-- Prioritize initiatives and projects according to importance and urgency and in line with your corporate strategy.
+- Success factor 3: Prioritize initiatives and projects according to importance and urgency and in line with your corporate strategy.

-- Plan your capacities strategically.
+- Success factor 4: Plan your capacities strategically.
 And make sure strategically relevant projects are implemented by qualified employees.

-- Support tactical resource planning with complete planning by the team leaders.
+- Success factor 5: Support tactical resource planning with complete planning by the team leaders.

-- Ensure transparency (top-down and bottom-up) in the case of cross-project dependencies through “soft” links between tasks and different projects.
+- Success factor 6: Ensure transparency (top-down and bottom-up) in the case of cross-project dependencies through “soft” links between tasks and different projects.

-- Simplify cross-project budget planning and cost tracking by integrating the controlling and PPM systems.
+- Success factor 7: Simplify cross-project budget planning and cost tracking by integrating the controlling and PPM systems.

 How do you master the challenges of multi-project management?
 Do you feel we have missed an essential point?
 We look forward to receiving your comments.